 2. Sectors responsible for exports from and imports into the UK

-The vast majority of international imports to the UK are in sectors dealing in resources, such as metals and foods.
-On the other hand, most of the UK’s exports are in service sectors.
+In terms of goods the vast majority of international imports to the UK are car’s, gold or resources such as petroleum. .
+Most of the UK’s exports are in cars and medical equipment.

-The following sectors are responsible for most of the UK’s imports
+In 2017, the following sectors were responsible for most of the UK’s imports

-The following sectors are responsible for most of the UK’s exports:
+In 2017, the following sectors were responsible for most of the UK’s exports:

 3. Company size determines the likelihood of international trade